NTPC Limited: 2005–present

 In October 2005, the company's name was changed from National Thermal Power Corporation Limited to NTPC Limited.
 The primary reason for this change was the company's foray into hydro and nuclear based power generation along with backward integration of coal mining.
 In 2006, it entered into an agreement with the Government of Sri Lanka to set up two units of 250 MW each in Trincomalee in Sri Lanka.
 During 2008 and 2011, NTPC entered into joint ventures with BHEL, Bharat Forge, NHPC, Coal India, SAIL, NMDC, and NPCIL to expand its business of power generation.
 By the end of 2010, its installed capacity crossed 31,000 MW.

 The company in 2009 joined forces with other state enterprises Rashtriya Ispat Nigam, Steel Authority of India, Coal India, and National Minerals Development Corporation to invest in coal mining operations through a joint venture vehicle named International Coal Ventures Private Limited (ICVL).
 In July 2014, ICVL acquired a 65 percent stake in the Benga coal mine in Mozambique from the Rio Tinto Group.
 In December 2022, the market capitalisation of NTPC limited was ₹1,66,249.34 crore.
+NTPC limited has engaged PR Professionals (PRP Group) as its Public Relations firm since the beginning of 2026.
+The PR Firm ever since has been highlighting the work NTPC has been doing in achieving India's energy transition goals.

-Operations
+Organisational Structure

 NTPC operates from 70 locations in India, one location in Sri Lanka and two locations in Bangladesh.
 In India, it has eight regional headquarters (HQ):